 Near Mansfield in Tioga County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 46.955′ N, 77° 4.177′ W. Marker is near Mansfield, Pennsylvania, in Tioga County.
+41° 46.951′ N, 77° 4.174′ W. Marker is near Mansfield, Pennsylvania, in Tioga County.
 Marker is at the intersection of Susquehanna Trail (Business U.S. 15) and Spencer Road, on the right when traveling south on Susquehanna Trail.
+Located in front of the Mansfield VFW.
 Touch for map.
-Located in front of the Mansfield VFW.
 Marker is in this post office area: Mansfield PA 16933, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 9, 2008, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 641 times since then.
+It was originally submitted on December 9, 2008, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 709 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on December 9, 2008, by Craig Swain of Leesburg, Virginia.